Man who shot unarmed panhandler released from jail on bond

 The warrant said Boyd fired at Buckley but the gun misfired.
 Boyd reloaded the gun, put a new bullet in the chamber and shot Buckley in the abdomen, the warrant continued.
 Police said Buckley was out of reach.

-Boyd called police and admitted to shooting Buckley but he was not arrested because he told police it was self-defense.
+Boyd called police and admitted to shooting Buckley, but he was not arrested because he told police it was self-defense.

 Boyd was arrested a few days later after East Baton Rouge Mayor-President Sharon Weston Broome asked for “a fair and transparent review of what happened.”